 Water flow monitoring and control

-An electronic water flow meter uses sensors and electronic components to measure the flow rate of water.
-These meters are known for their accuracy, ease of use, and ability to provide real-time data.
+An electronic water flow meter integrates sensors and electronic components to accurately measure the rate of water flow.
+Renowned for its precision, user-friendliness, and ability to provide real-time data, it’s an ideal tool for monitoring and managing water usage in agricultural settings.

 Features